We have a flash flood watch happening here where we are at the EIB Southern Command.

 They don't have the votes to stop it anyway.

-Bush is gonna sign it.
+Bush is going to sign it.

-Uh it's this is a done deal.
+This is a done deal.

 The following table, and I have the table here right here.

-That is if they have a McDonald's there.
+That is, if they have a McDonald's there.

 So here we go.